 The Whistler Film Festival Society (WFFS) is a cultural charitable organization dedicated to furthering the art of film by providing programs that focus on the discovery, development and promotion of new talent culminating with a must attend festival for artists, the industry and audiences in Whistler.
-WFFS produces one of Canada’s leading film festivals and plays a leadership role in offering professional and project development programs for filmmakers.
-The 2017 Whistler Film Festival runs November 29 to December 3, 2017.
+WFFS produces one of Canada’s leading film festivals and industry summits and plays a leadership role in offering talent and project development programs for Canadian creators.
+The 2019 Whistler Film Festival runs December 4–8.

 The MPPIA Short Film Award is made possible by the above organizations as well as the generous support and contributions of the British Columbia motion picture production community.